HL7/bser/input/pagecontent/workflow_management_resources.md

-The BSeR referral request workflow resources are Message Bundle, Referral Message Header, and Referral Task.
+The BSeR referral request workflow resources are Message Bundle, Referral messageHeader, and Referral Task.

 The electronic exchange of the referral request and associated referral feedback can utilize FHIR Messaging and/or a basic RESTful Submit.

 **A message Bundle** is used when messaging is the method of electronic information exchange.
-It contains a message header as the first entry in the Bundle, followed by the resources comprising the message content. **The message header** includes a reference to the referral initiator as the message sender and the ultimate referral recipient as the message receiver.
-A referral Task is included as the focus of the message header.
+It contains a messageHeader as the first entry in the Bundle, followed by the resources comprising the message content. **The messageHeader** includes a reference to the referral initiator as the message sender and the ultimate referral recipient as the message receiver.
+A referral Task is included as the focus of the messageHeader.

 **The referral Task** is an essential component of the electronic exchange of the referral request and its associated referral feedback.
 Referral Task contains the state of the referral transaction (e.g., created, accepted, in progress, or completed), references to the referral initiator (Task requester) and referral recipient (Task owner), a reference to the referral ServiceRequest (focus) and, if applicable, the referral feedback (output).

-Task and its associated references are included in general RESTful Submit even if the message header and message Bundle are not utilized.
+Task and its associated references are included in general RESTful Submit even if the messageHeader and message Bundle are not utilized.

 ### Trigger Events and State Transitions